adrianhall/adrianhall.github.io/_posts/2021/2021-11-09-adding-auth-to-zumo.md

 var client = new DatasyncClient(serviceUri, authProvider);
 {% endhighlight %}

 The authentication provider is similarly a delegating handler at its heart, but contains additional code to handle refreshing the access token and caching the access token in memory while it is valid.

-I don't recommend using the `DatasyncClient` just yet, as it is still in development and doesn't have offline capabilities.
-{: .notice--warning}
+If you are starting a new project, use the newer libraries.

 ## Next steps